 Diego, and thins to a knife edge before disappearing just south of

-field ran through the northern Jemez.
+through the northern Jemez.

 Relief map of the Jemez with Glorietta and Bernal Formation outcroppings highlighted in red.